avd93/schoolProjects/README.md

 # schoolProjects
-A collection of school assignments
+A collection of smaller school assignments